Meylin30/f25-team3/doc/Object-Oriented-Design/SpartanFitnessDesign.md

 ##### 2.2.1.4 Create workout plans
 The provider shall be able to create a new workout plans.
 They would provide a workout names, and description.
 This workouts can be unique to each provider.
 ##### 2.2.1.4 View Customer Stats
-A provider will be able to view several statistics such the total amount of subscribers, average ratings, and the overall progress of their customers.
+A provider will be able to view several statistics such the total amount of subscribers, average ratings, and how many workouts they have created.

 #### 2.2.2 Actor: Customer
 ##### 2.2.2.1 Sign Up